gdoshi2/gaurav_econ/content/project/wiring-america-the-short-and-long-run-effects-of-electricity-grid-expansion/index.md

   filename: featured.jpeg
   preview_only: true
 ---
-Expanding the power grid is a key factor to achieve decarbonization and fully utilize the benefits of renewable energy.
-This paper examines the impact of large-scale grid expansion on price-cost markups and emissions from fossil fuel generators in the short-run and wind investment in the long-run.
-I focus on the rollout of a grid expansion project that linked windy areas in west Texas to population centers in the east.
-Results suggest moderate declines in markups and emissions with total annual benefits of roughly $285 million.
-Counties that received investment in transmission infrastructure saw higher wind capacity in the long-run, avoiding $271 million worth of carbon emissions in 2019.
-These findings highlight the potential to unlock large economic benefits from transmission expansion across the US.
+This paper examines the impact of large-scale grid expansion on markups and emissions from fossil fuel generators in the short run and wind investment in the long run.
+I focus on the rollout of a grid expansion project that linked windy areas in West Texas to population centers in the east, costing $6.8 billion.
+Results indicate large benefits due to declines in markups, emissions, and higher wind investment with a short payback period of 7.6 years.
+These findings highlight the potential to unlock significant economic benefits from transmission expansion, a key factor in achieving decarbonization in the US.

 ![](featured.jpeg)